Main Information Service offices, Reception and Service Desk

 Take the timetable in the direction of 'Madingley Road Park & Ride', and alight at the 'William Gates Building' stop.
 Walk down the side street to your left, and the Roger Needham Building is straight ahead of you, on the bend in the road.
 All journeys cost £2 (£1 for University Card holders).

 Via M25/M11: Exit at Junction 13.
 Drive into Cambridge on the Madingley Road (A1303).
 After approximately half a kilometre turn right into the West Cambridge Site onto J J Thomson Avenue.
 After 100m turn left and follow the road round to your right.
 The Roger Needham Building is then to the left.

 Visitors can park outside the front door - they then need to sign their car in with reception.

-The New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service are on the New Museums Site in the centre of Cambridge.
+The Photographic & Illustration Service is located on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

 Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
 In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the fourth floor.